uakfdotb/ghostpp/readme.txt

 Here's how to use it:

 1.)
-Obtain a map that supports the HCL standard. a.)
-At the time of this writing no maps support the HCL standard although DotA will likely support it in the future.
+Obtain a map that supports the HCL standard.
 2.)
 Set the "HCL Command String" (the data to be passed to the map) by using the !hcl command in the lobby. a.)
 The HCL Command String can only contain one character per player and/or computer player when the game starts. b.)
 It can also only contain characters from a limited set (lowercase letters, numbers, and a small number of special characters).